Business Management

 Learning Outcomes:

-Upon completing this course, students are familiar with the principles of sales and distribution management and understand the role of distribution as a key marketing tool to increase competitiveness.
+Upon completing this course, alumni are familiar with the principles of sales and distribution management and understand the role of distribution as a key marketing tool to increase competitiveness.
 They know the strategic and operative steps in a distribution context (applying operative processes in customer processing) and can draw up distribution concepts as well as budgets.
-Students are able to identify current trends in distribution such as digitalization, understand how to build customer relations and lead management, and can develop these concepts further.
-This course facilitates students to train and develop their decision-making and problem-solving skills.
+Alumni are able to identify current trends in distribution such as digitalization, understand how to build customer relations and lead management, and can develop these concepts further.
+This course facilitates alumni to train and develop their decision-making and problem-solving skills.

 Superior module: